 Are you interested in entering the medical or insurance field?
 Most medical offices, hospitals and health insurance companies expect their employees to have basic knowledge of ICD-9CM and CPT coding.
 This course will teach you the terminology of medical coding, and how to apply ICD-9CM and CPT codes correctly.
-Students who enjoy this introductory course may choose to pursue additional coding courses to be a partified and a CPT.

-to become a certified coder.
-SC
+Students who enjoy this introductory course may choose to pursue additional coding courses to become a certified coder.
+SC to become a certified coder.
+Sc

-2079 T 6:00-9:50pm CC2-232 Kurkjian, J Semester
+2079 T 6:00-9:50pm LIB-214 Soraoka, C Semester